mmendesc/RocketLeagueBot/README.md

   Games: 59*

 ###### Registed User
-Send `/user` to check which nickname and platform you registered.
+Send `/user` to check which username and platform you registered.
 **Response:**
-*yournickname,platform*
+*yourusername,platform*